r2dev2/PewViewer/README.md

 # PewViewer

 ## Execution
-To watch the latest video posted by the configured youtuber, enter the following command ``./watchNewest.bash``
+To watch the latest video posted by the configured youtuber, enter the following command.

+``./watchNewest.bash``

 ## Setup

 ### Debian
-Use the following commands in the terminal
+Use the following commands in the terminal.

 ``sudo apt install mpv youtube-dl``

 ``chmod +x watchNewest.bash``

 ### MacOS
 Use the following commands in the terminal if you have installed Homebew ``brew cask install mpv``

 ``brew install youtube-dl``

 ``chmod +x watchNewest.bash``

 ### Configure youtuber